thebader9/RMLGROUP2/README.md

 ## Training  dataset

 * **The Home Mortgage Disclosure Act (HMDA) dataset is used for the study.
 HMDA train preprocessed.zip – https://github.com/jphall663/GWU_rml/tree/master/assignments/data**
-*  **Training data was randomly split into training and testing data: 70% training and 30% testing.**
+*  **Training data was randomly split into training and validation data: 70% training and 30% validation.**
 *  **Training data contains 112253 rows and 23 columns and Validation data contains 48085 rows and 23 columns**

 **Data Dictionary:**